anthonysomerset/Finger-Puppet/README.md

 You can freeze Puppet and it's dependencies very easily:

-    $ rump freeze
+    $ finger-puppet freeze

 This will freeze Puppet + Facter under `vendor/`, using Bundler.

-When you run `rump go`, Rump checks whether you have frozen Puppet + Facter, and runs the frozen Puppet if available.
+When you run `finger-puppet go`, finger-puppet checks whether you have frozen Puppet + Facter, and runs the frozen Puppet if available.

 You can manage the versions of Puppet you want frozen using the `Gemfile` at